“Selective Service” Carolyn Forché

 the corpses of angels.

 Have a before and after, happily ever or not?
 Think about putting it to pen.
-You might want to start in the middle and work your way forward and backward.
+You might even start in the middle and work your way forward and backward.